llorracc/Q-Investment/INSTALLATION.md

 ```

 The script will:
+1. **Download and install Python 3.10** into uv's managed Python directory (ensures isolation and reproducibility)
-1. Create a virtual environment with Python 3.10
+2. Create a virtual environment using the uv-managed Python 3.10 (not system Python)
-2. Install dolo (bypassing its conflicting metadata)
+3. Install dolo (bypassing its conflicting metadata)
-3. Install Q-Investment with all dependencies
+4. Install Q-Investment with all dependencies

+**Important:** The script always installs Python 3.10 via uv, even if you already have Python 3.10 elsewhere on your system.
+This ensures:
+- **Reproducibility** - Same Python version for all users
+- **Isolation** - Virtual environment doesn't depend on system Python
+- **Consistency** - Works the same way on all systems

+You don't need to manually install Python first - the script handles everything!

 ### Verify Installation